ldynia/git-workshop/readme.md

 ```

 ## Discarding uncommitted changes
-Sometimes you will find yourself in a situation that you will have to discard changes that you have started working on.
+Sometimes you will find yourself in the situation that you will have to discard changes that you have started working on.
 To do it you will use `git check` command.

 ```shell
 $ git status